-Morning sunlight illuminated John Preskill’s lecture notes.
-The notes concern Caltech’s quantum-computation course, Ph 219.
+Morning sunlight illuminated John Preskill’s lecture notes about Caltech’s quantum-computation course, Ph 219.
 I’m TAing (the teaching assistant for) Ph 219.
 I previewed lecture material one sun-kissed Sunday.

 Pasadena sunlight spilled through my window.
 So did the howling of a dog that’s deepened my appreciation for Billy Collins’s poem “Another reason why I don’t keep a gun in the house.”
 My desk space warmed up, and I unbuttoned my jacket.
 I underlined a phrase, braided my hair so my neck could cool, and flipped a page.